 There are over 4 billion email addresses today, with many people having more than one.
 Unsurprisingly, not all of them are active.
 Who among us has never abandoned ship when the flood of subscriptions and junk mail gets too much?

-- Soft bounce – caused by temporary issues like a full inbox or server issue.
+- Soft Bounce: A soft bounce is caused by temporary issues like a full inbox or server issue.
 Once the problem is solved, marketers can resend the email.

-- Hard bounce – these happen when the email address is invalid or permanently closed.
+- Hard Bounce: A hard bounce happens when the email address is invalid or permanently closed.
 A high hard bounce rate will reflect poorly on the sender’s reputation, making them look like an email spammer.
-As a result, ecommerce businesses should be vigilant in removing these addresses from their list.
+As a result, eCommerce businesses should be vigilant in removing these addresses from their list.

-When people share or forward your emails, it increases your brand exposure and reach.
+People sharing or forwarding your emails increases your brand exposure and reach.
 This helps generate new contacts, which grows your list and increases leads.
-Learning how to persuade people to share your email content is something all email marketers can benefit from.
-Using the tools in your marketing automation software will let you see the rate people are spreading your email content, acting as a good KPI for audience growth.
+All email marketers can benefit from learning how to persuade people to share their email content.
+Using the tools in your marketing automation software will show how people spread your email content, acting as a good KPI for audience growth.

 This should be an obvious one.
-The clearest way to determine the success of your email marketing campaigns can be laid out with this calculation:
+The most straightforward way to determine the success of your email marketing campaigns can be laid out with this calculation:

 [(Value of sales from an email campaign – Campaign costs) / Campaign costs] * 100

-For example, if your ecommerce store makes an additional $3000 after an email campaign that cost $200, you can calculate the overall ROI as follows:
+For example, if your eCommerce store makes an additional $3000 after an email campaign that costs $200, you can calculate the overall ROI as follows: